ludawg44/module2_project/README.md

 ## Notebooks

+The main notebook will be the `index.ipyn` file along with the other defined files.

-The notebooks are in the [Notebooks](https://github.com/ludawg44/module2_project/tree/master/Notebooks) folder and in the following order:
+The exploratory data analys isnotebooks are in the [Notebooks](https://github.com/ludawg44/module2_project/tree/master/Notebooks) folder and in the following order:

 1. [Target Value Identification and Exploration](https://github.com/ludawg44/module2_project/blob/master/Notebooks/step1.ipynb)
 2. [Identify Datetimes for Split](https://github.com/ludawg44/module2_project/blob/master/Notebooks/step2.ipynb)